 What We Do

-The American Talent Initiative (ATI) brings top colleges and universities together with the philanthropy and research communities in order to expand access and opportunity for talented low- and moderate-income students.
+The American Talent Initiative (ATI) brings top colleges and universities together with the philanthropy and research communities to expand access and opportunity for talented low- and moderate-income students.

-By 2025, ATI aims to attract, enroll, and graduate an additional 50,000 lower-income students at the 270 colleges and universities that consistently graduate at least 70 percent of their students in six years.
-ATI is starting with a subset of these 270—30 founding institutions—that include a mix of public and private colleges and universities from all over the country.
-In the coming years, we will recruit additional schools with similarly high graduation rates, as continued expansion will help us reach our ambitious goal.
+By 2025, ATI aims to attract, enroll, and graduate an additional 50,000 lower-income students at the 341 colleges and universities that consistently graduate at least 70 percent of their students in six years.
+ATI members are a subset of these 341, and include a mix of public and private colleges and universities from all over the country.

 What is at stake?

-- Highly-talented lower-income students are much less likely to graduate with a college degree than their higher-income peers.
+- Highly talented low and moderate-income students are much less likely to graduate with a college degree than their higher-income peers.
 When qualified high-achieving, lower-income students attend top colleges and universities, their probability of graduating increases significantly, as do potential life earnings and long-term opportunities.